Skip to main content

 Family Court Services

 Family Court Services serves parties who are referred by the Court for Child Custody Recommending Counseling, or whom voluntarily are seeking mediation services and have an existing family law or support case with the Court.
 In addition, Family Court Services conducts court ordered investigations for Child Custody/Visitation matters, Guardianship of Minors, Probate Conservatorships of adults, Minor Marriages, Emancipations and Stepparent Adoptions filed in conjunction with any related Freedom From Parental Custody and Control petitions.
-Parties who need assistance filing any of the paperwork associated with these matters can find assistance in our Self-Help center also known as the Family Law Facilitator.
+Parties who need assistance filing any of the paperwork associated with these matters can find assistance in our Self-Help Center also known as the Family Law Facilitator.

 Services Provided

-• Child custody and visitation mediation is mandated in Family Code section 3160 and is part of the process of Child Custody Recommending Counseling.
+• Child custody and visitation mediation is mandated in Family Code section 3160 and 3183 and is part of the process of Child Custody Recommending Counseling.
 However, if you are referred to Family Court Services and mediation is not successful, the child custody recommending counselor will provide information and recommendations to the court in writing before your court hearing.

-• Limited investigation in child custody cases may be conducted when ordered by the court, as provided in Family Code section 3112.
+• Limited investigation in child custody cases may be conducted when ordered by the court, as provided in Family Code section 3110.

 • Minor Marriage interviews for juveniles who petition for a marriage license, per Family Code sections 302 and 304.

 • Investigation of Guardianship and Conservatorship petitions pursuant to Probate Code sections 1513 and 1826.
+Click here for local forms and instructions.

 Interactive Resources